 Serve broccoli sabzi with roti or rice.

-Recipe 2 – Broccoli stir fry recipe with step by step pictures
+Recipe 3 – Broccoli stir fry with almonds or coconut

-1. For ingredients please check the recipe card below.
-Add oil to a pan, add cumin, mustard, allow them to sizzle, add curry leaves and fry.
+1. Add oil to a pan and heat it.
+Add cumin & mustard.
+Allow them to sizzle, add curry leaves and fry.

-2. Time to add chopped onions and fry till they are lightly done.
+2. Time to add chopped onions and fry till they are lightly golden and done.

 3. Add ginger garlic paste and fry till the raw smell disappears.